gagle/Node-WalkieWatchie/README.md

 Traverses the directory tree and watches for file and directory creations/changes/deletions.
 Returns a watcher object.

-Take into account that when you watch files you're locking them, and it's possible that you may not be able to delete directories.
+Take into account that on Windows you may not be able to delete directories: [#3963](https://github.com/joyent/node/issues/3963).

 The possible settings are:
 - filter. _Function_.
 Filters the files/directories.
 The function receives 3 parameters: relative path, filename and a callback.
 Pass true to the callback to process the path.
 The path can be a file or directory and does not mean to watch or not to watch, it just allows or not to process the path or directory.
 For example, when you receive a directory and the callback is called with a false value, its files are ignored.
 If you receive a file then it is ignored and not watched.